vmware-archive/halite/README.rst

 very welcome.
 Join us in #salt-devel on Freenode or on the salt-users mailing list.

-This is version 0.0.3 which is substantially changed from the previous version.
+This version 0.0.3+ is substantially changed from the prior versions.
-Any application based on the previous version will be broken.
+Any application based on a prior version will be broken.

 This version is substantially different.
 Notable changes include:
 1. Use of a new unified api in salt/client/api.py for talking to salt.
 Does not use Salt-API.
-The rest service is integral to halite.
+The rest service is now integral to halite.

 2. Use of Server Sent Events (SSE) to receive realtime streaming of events from the Salt Event Bus.

 3. Use of Bottle web framework included with choice of WSGI web servers.
 The server must be multithreaded or gevented or the equivalent in order to support SSE.
-The tested servers are paste, cherrypy, and gevent
+The tested servers are "paste", "cherrypy", and "gevent".

 4. Simplified web API that is a thin wrapper around salt/client/api.py

-This version of Halite is meant to work out of the box with an install option for SaltStack.
+This version of Halite is meant to work out of the box with an install option for SaltStack with the PyPi package version of Halite.
 The PyPi (PIP) version of Halite is a minified version that is meant to be installed along side Salt to provide a minimal out of the box UI for Salt.

-The repository is meant for development of custom versions of the UI that would be deployed with different servers, different configurations, etc and for development of future features for the Salt packaged version.
+This purpose of ths repository is to enable development of custom versions of the UI that could be deployed with different servers, different configurations, etc and also for development of future features for the Salt packaged version.

 Installation quickstart
 =======================